-CHEM& 139 or CHEM& 141 (grade of "C" or higher)
+Prerequisite: MATH 96 (grade of "C" or higher) or placement into Math level 50.

 First course of three introductory courses for life science majors.
 Includes organic chemistry, cell structure, DNA structure and replication, gene expression, cell division, organismal development, molecular genetics and biotechnology.
 BIOL& 222 is the first course in the three-course series for majors: to be taken prior to BIOL& 223 and BIOL& 221.
 [GE, NS, NS-LAB, SE]